 Lung cancer is the leading cause of cancer death for both men and women worldwide.
 In the United States alone, nearly 160,000 Americans die of lung cancer every year.

-Our Lung Cancer Screening Program for qualifying patients offers the latest low-dose CT scan technology to detect lung cancer as early as possible in current or former smokers.
-The screening is provided free of charge annually to anyone between the ages of 55 and 80 who currently smoke or have quit within the past 15 years AND have a 30-pack/year history (smoked a pack a day for 30 years or two packs a day for 15).
+Our Lung Cancer Screening Program offers LDCT technology to detect lung cancer as early as possible in current or former smokers.
+To qualify, patients must meet criteria: be between the ages of 50 and 80 who currently smoke or have quit within the past 15 years AND have a 20-pack/year history (smoked a pack a day for 20 years or two packs a day for 15).
 Ask your provider for details.

 One in eight women will be diagnosed with breast cancer in her lifetime.
 The best way to fight breast cancer is to have a plan that helps you detect the disease in its early stages.
 Remember to do breast self-exams every month, and schedule clinical breast exams and mammograms based on your age and health history.

-Women’s Life Imaging Center, located in Somersworth, NH, is an affiliate of Wentworth-Douglass Hospital.
-It specializes in a full range of advanced imaging tools and technologies for diagnosing breast cancer, including Mammography and 3D Mammography (also called Digital Breast Tomosynthesis).
+The Wentworth-Douglass Breast Health Center in Portsmouth and Women’s Life Imaging Center in Somersworth, NH, both specialize in a full range of advanced imaging tools and technologies for diagnosing breast cancer, including Mammography and 3D Mammography (also called Digital Breast Tomosynthesis).